-Constructive words associated with Type A personalities include perfectionist, overachiever, conscientious and extremely energetic.
-The flip side to this is that there are also several unfavorable behaviors associated with Type A’s such as impatience, agitation, worry, and insomnia, just to name a few.
+Constructive words associated with Type A personalities include perfectionist, overachiever, conscientious, and extremely energetic.
+The flip side to this is that there are also several unfavorable behaviors associated with Type A’s such as impatience, agitation, worry, and insomnia, to name a few.

 Being a Type A is much more demanding and stressful than many people realize.
-And when you add children to the mix, the name changes as the responsibilities become not only necessary, but extremely personal.
+And when you add children to the mix, the name changes as the responsibilities become necessary and extremely personal.

 The Road to Single Motherhood

-To rid myself of those thoughts, at the age of 29, I started working out.
-I think I chose working out as opposed to drinking or taking up golf because it was the only thing I could do without having to get a babysitter and could start immediately after putting my son to bed.
+To rid me of those thoughts, at the age of 29, I started working out.
+I think I chose working out instead of drinking or taking up golf because it was the only thing I could do without having to get a babysitter and start immediately after putting my son to bed.
 And perhaps even more importantly, I worked out to music.
-Music has always been a huge part of my life and, in a way, I would live my life through song.
-Every song can bring out a different emotion, make you think differently about a situation, or simply make you smile or allow you to give in and cry.
+Music has always been a huge part of my life, and, in a way, I would live my life through song.
+Every song can bring out a different emotion, make you think differently about a situation, or make you smile, or allow you to give in and cry.

 I began by stepping for a half hour.
-Within a month, however, I was working out to the "Garth Brooks Double Live" CDs and using five-pound weights to do curls with every step.
+Within a month, however, I worked out to the "Garth Brooks Double Live" CDs and used five-pound weights to do curls with every step.
 I let absolutely nothing keep me from my workouts.
-Eventually, I was walking five to seven miles a day, stepping for an hour and then to top it off, incorporating Jillian Michaels "Maximize Back In Action" CD.
+Eventually, I walked five to seven miles a day, stopping for an hour and then, to top it off, incorporating Jillian Michael's "Maximize Back In Action" CD.
 At this time, my son and I lived in New Mexico.

-A couple of years later, I made a huge mistake and married a man that I truly hated because I was pregnant.
-He was abusive in an emotional and mental way, such as standing over me as I cowered in the bathroom corner for three hours demanding an answer to a question that had no importance whatsoever.
-However, I also knew that he was leaving two weeks after we got married, ironically to Korea, and would be gone for a year.
+A couple of years later, I made a huge mistake and married a man I truly hated because I was pregnant.
+He was abusive emotionally and mentally, such as standing over me as I cowered in the bathroom corner for three hours, demanding an answer to a question that had no importance whatsoever.
+However, I also knew that he was leaving two weeks after getting married, ironically to Korea, and would be gone for a year.
 When he returned, his abuse and what became stalking continued.
-He was constantly calling me, calling my work and calling my parents.
-It eventually got bad enough that I sold my home, packed up a U-haul and took my two boys with me to Tulsa, Oklahoma—a place I had never been.
+He was constantly calling me, calling my work, and calling my parents.
+It eventually got bad enough that I sold my home, packed up a U-haul, and took my two boys with me to Tulsa, Oklahoma—a place I had never been.
 Other than having to leave my parents, it was the best move of our lives.

 On Doctor's Orders

 Through everything, I had never stopped working out.
-At one point reaching six percent body fat of which I was extremely proud of.
+At one point, reaching six percent body fat of which I was extremely proud of.
 Then, disaster struck.
 My left foot started to act up until I wasn't even able to walk a mile anymore.
 After seeing the podiatrist, I was scheduled to have surgery in April of 2002.
-It was also in April of 2002 that, while sitting at my desk at work, I did a retirement calculation.
+In April of 2002, while sitting at my desk at work, I did a retirement calculation.
 When I read the numbers, I literally began to cry.
 I realized I would never be able to retire on what I was making.
-I made the decision to apply to become a stockbroker at the same company.
+I decided to apply to become a stockbroker at the same company.
 Within one month, I had made this dream come true while the one distraction I had from everything wrong in my life—my workout regimen—was taken away.

 After having four two-inch pins inserted in my foot, I was sent home with a prescription of Hydrocodone, also known as Vicodin, Norco, Hydros, Lortab's, or simply Vic's.
-I should preface this with the fact that I didn't and still do not drink, had never used any other drugs before (prescription or street), and unfortunately did not know what the word "addiction" even meant.
+I should preface this because I didn't and still do not drink, had never used any other drugs before (prescription or street), and unfortunately did not know what the word "addiction" even meant.

-Even though I never took more than was prescribed, from that night on, I would take my Hydrocodone, lie down for a 20-minute nap (something I have always been able to do without an alarm), wake up and begin all of my Supermom duties.
+Even though I never took more than was prescribed, from that night on, I would take my Hydrocodone, lie down for a 20-minute nap (something I have always been able to do without an alarm), wake up, and begin all of my Supermom duties.
 As usual, I pushed it to the limit one night.
-In my home I had well over 25 cupboard doors in my kitchen and at least 20 drawers.
-Within three days, I had disassembled them, repainted the inside of the cupboards, the cupboard drawers and doors and had it all put back together again.
+I had well over 25 cupboard doors in my kitchen and at least 20 drawers in my home.
+Within three days, I had disassembled them, repainted the inside of the cupboards, the cupboard drawers, and doors, and had it all put back together again.

 I worked from 7 a.m. until 5 p.m. every day.
 By that time, I was taking my Vicodin 7.5's every four hours.
 I could help with homework, make sure the boys got to Taekwondo practice, mow the lawn, paint a room, and once we had moved to our new home with wooden flooring, I could wax the floor every night.
 By that time, I also had more than a handful of young men—my two children and their friends—calling me mom.

-When my boys were young, I used to always tell people that I couldn't wait for them to be teenagers.
-I felt that the friends that my sons brought home needed a "safe haven."
-And, that's what I had always really wanted, to be the house where all the friends go.
+When my boys were young, I always told people that I couldn't wait for them to be teenagers.
+I felt that the friends that my sons brought home needed a "haven."
+And, that's what I always had really wanted to be the house where all the friends go.
 Almost all of them, at one time or another, ended up living with us.
-The rest would normally just stay at our house most of the day.
-Due to the income of my job, I didn't care about the expense of them being there.
-I cooked for them, cleaned up after them and found time to listen as they told me about the lives they lived at their respective homes.
-I was the epitome of Supermom—that is, until I wasn't.
+The rest would normally stay at our house most of the day.
+Due to my job's income, I didn't care about the expense of them being there.
+I cooked for them, cleaned up after them, and found time to listen as they told me about the lives they lived at their respective homes.
+I was the epitome of Supermom—that is until I wasn't.

 The Fall of Supermom

-This is when I learned that Vicodin had a second magical power.
-The worse my son got, the more I started taking and I found that his violence didn't hurt me anymore.
+This was when I learned that Vicodin had a second magical power.
+The worse my son got, the more I started taking, and I found that his violence didn't hurt me anymore.
 I didn't sit on the couch and cry for hours after every argument we got into.
-In fact, truth be told, I simply didn't care about him anymore (or so I thought).
+In fact, truth be told, I didn't care about him anymore (or so I thought).
 I had also dealt with depression.
-Like most addicts, I had a comorbidity.
+Like most addicts, I had comorbidity.
 I had dealt with depression since high school.
-It went away while I was in the Army, and it went away a couple of other times, but during this time in my life it was alive and well.
+It went away while I was in the Army, and it went away a couple of other times, but during this time in my life, it was alive and well.
 Vicodin took away my depression.
-What I never noticed until I started to reflect on everything that took place over nine years, was that it didn't just take away my depression, it took away all feelings.
+I never noticed until I started to reflect on everything that took place over nine years because it didn't just take away my depression; it took away all feelings.

-"Supermom Syndrome," what I call those of us who use opioids, not to get high, but to accomplish as much as humanly possible has and is becoming more prevalent in middle to upper class neighborhoods.
-I used to picture a drug addict as a person with a needle sticking out of their arm laying in the gutter of a street when I was young.
-I now understand that drug addiction can happen to the most unassuming and law abiding individuals at any time.
+"Supermom Syndrome," what I call those of us who use opioids, not to get high, but to accomplish as much as humanly possible, has and is becoming more prevalent in the middle to upper-class neighborhoods.
+I used to picture a drug addict as a person with a needle sticking out of their arm lying in the gutter of a street when I was young.
+I now understand that drug addiction can happen to the most unassuming and law-abiding individuals at any time.

-Somewhere along the line, humans have either been trained by society, or decided for themselves that if they don't do everything perfectly, their lives would have no meaning.
-This is not only incorrect, but extraordinarily unhealthy.
-We all have to find a happy medium and it will be distinctive for every individual.
+Somewhere along the line, humans have either been trained by society or decided for themselves that if they don't do everything perfectly, their lives would have no meaning.
+This is not only incorrect but extraordinarily unhealthy.
+We all have to find a happy medium, and it will be distinctive for every individual.
 For me, it's being okay with just being Mom, not Supermom.
-All that my addiction to Vicodin did for me was delay for nine years the issues I really needed to deal with in the beginning.
+All that my addiction to Vicodin did for me was a delay for nine years, the issues I really needed to deal with in the beginning.